“torikatsu”

 2. season, bread, fry.

-• Place the chicken in-between two layers of plastic wrap and pound the meat until it is about 1/4” thick.
-(Recommended: Butterfly your chicken breasts first and pound them to an even thickness.)
+Place the chicken breast in-between two layers of plastic wrap and pound the meat until it is about 1/2” thick.
+No need to do this if you’re using thighs.

-• Season the chicken generously with salt and pepper.
-Let sit in your fridge for at least 1 hour, up to overnight.
+Season the chicken generously with salt and pepper.
+Let sit in the fridge for at least 1 hour, up to overnight.

-• Fill a cast iron skillet about 1” up with oil, heat to 350F.
+Fill a cast iron skillet about 1” up with oil, and heat to 350F.

 3. katsu sauce.